CSS-Electronics/canedge-influxdb-writer/canedge-influxdb-writer/aws_lambda_example/README.md

 - Create a test bucket in the same region as your main bucket and use this for the initial setup

 ### Regarding dependencies
-The dashboard-writer script relies on a number of dependencies that need to be provided to the AWS Lambda function.
+The canedge-influxdb-writer script relies on a number of dependencies that need to be provided to the AWS Lambda function.
 To make this easy, we have pre-built 'layers' for the major AWS S3 regions.
 You can find the latest layer list in our Releases page.
 See below for details.
 By providing your AWS Lambda function with an 'ARN identifier' for a pre-built layer, you ensure that all relevant dependencies are in place.
 The ARN should match the region that your S3 bucket is setup in.

 ### Regarding log file size and InfluxDB account type
 If you're initially testing your setup with a free InfluxDB Cloud starter account, keep in mind that there is a 'write restriction' of 5 MB per 5 minutes.
 This means that if you try to write e.g. 30 MB of data, it will take > 30 minutes.
 This exceeds the AWS Lambda max timeout.
 If you're using AWS Lambda, we recommend that you ensure your log file split size is 2-5 MB and that the data you extract is optimized (i.e. only push relevant signals at relevant resampled frequency).
 Depending on your use case, this will let you set up a basic PoC.